AI4SCR/ai4bmr-datasets/paper.md

 SpatialData[@marconatoSpatialDataOpenUniversal2025] and Pysodb[@yuanSODBFacilitatesComprehensive2023] are gaining
 popularity
-and can be extended to spatial proteomics, they often come with heavier dependencies and general-purpose abstractions that may be unnecessarily complex for researchers focused on fast, standardized access to real-world IMC or MIBI datasets.
+and can be extended to spatial proteomics, they often come with heavier dependencies and general-purpose abstractions that may be unnecessarily complex for researchers focused on fast, standardized access to real-world IMC or MIBI-TOF datasets.

-`SpatialOmicsNet` is an open-source Python package that addresses these gaps by:
+`SpatialProteomicsNet` is an open-source Python package that addresses these gaps by:

   - Providing a lightweight, unified interface to widely-used curated spatial proteomics datasets.
   - Abstracting dataset-specific structure, letting users access data components (images, masks, metadata) through a